 Looking back to our inception back in 2011.
 We began as a small company with a team of cloud technology veterans.
 We recognized a gaping hole in organizational cybersecurity – companies were moving to the cloud by the hordes, with a prevalent misconception that their data was secure on the cloud.
 Which it is.
 Except if you count malware, hackers, mistaken deletions, intentional corruption, bad actors, outages, sync errors…a whole roster of common causes of data loss.
 The solution?
 A robust and secure SaaS backup solution.
-We pioneered the first SaaS backup solution for G Suite (then called Google Apps).
+We pioneered the first SaaS backup solution for G Suite (Google Apps).
 We wanted our visual identity to emphasize our ease of use, our intuitive UI, and the fact that we’re your cloud data protection buddies – we always have your (back)up.
 Hence “Cloud Ally – You’re Ally in the Cloud”

 2014: Three Year Refresh

 We know that our customer’s data is only as safe as its backup.
 And that is why we’ve been fanatical about security from the get-go and have built it into the DNA of our products.
 We store all backups on Amazon S3 storage with AES-256 bit encryption.
 We were amongst the first backup solution to get the ISO 27001 certification.
 Realizing that a key customer benefit of backup was facilitating their compliance with data protection laws, we became HIPAA compliant, supported 2FA/MFA authentication, and expanded the locations of our data centers.
 This was to ensure we and our customers were audit-ready and compliant with the GDPR, HIPAA, and other regulatory laws.

 It was about secure backup all the way and we wanted to highlight our stringent security credentials in our logo.
 Hence we introduced a shield, demonstrating our strong position on security.

 2020: The Now